Cruising New Caledonia | Annuaire de Tourisme Nouvelle Caledonie | Guide Nautique Nouvelle Caledonie |

 We installed our ECHO Tec watermaker ourselves aboard our 44' cutter Moira.
 It was easy to set up and when we turned it on, I was (and am still) astonished by the stream of water it puts out.
 It is "rated" to put out 20 Gallons (76Lt) per hour but in fact it gushes out 31 gallons (120 liters) an hour.
 Every other watermaker I have heard about invariably puts out less than factory specs - especially after it has been in use for a long time.

 The ECHO Tec desalinator has been easy to maintain.
-In fact, we've done nothing at all but use it and change the prefilters since we installed it six months ago.
+In fact, we've done nothing at all but use it and change the prefilters since we installed it.
 We use it every day and it has kept our tanks brim full since day one of operation.
-With our normal water use, we only need to run it from 20 to 30 minutes every day.
-We've even started using our pressure water system for showers!
+With our normal water use, we run it less than an hour every day.

 About Yacht Watermakers